December 9th 2020

 We were delighted to host Alison Lusis in June, who launched Ali’s Baltic Bakes in November 2014.
 Not only did she tell us all about Pīrāgi, but she also gave us a live demonstration of how to make them.
 The little yeast dough pies are a favourite amongst the Baltic and Eastern European nations, prized for their bite-sized convenience and adaptability.
 Ali produces her Pīrāgi from an original Latvian family recipe handed down by her father-in-law and she has developed her own fillings inspired by the flavours of the Baltic region, using locally sourced ingredients wherever possible.
 She is the winner of a Great Taste Award.

 Pīrāgi are perfect for celebrations such as Christmas, Easter, mid-summer festivals, birthdays and more, and Ali sells regularly at markets and fairs, as well as taking private orders.
-Here Facebook page is here.
+We can’t wait to try some!

 May 13th 2020